C2dricLeroy/Bank_Root_Front/bank_root_front/docs/design.md

 We will not work with Mobile-First methodology.
 This methodology is known to be the most efficient, but we are not used to using it.

+### User's needs

+This application should be used by :
+- **Simple users**:
+  - Access the homepage
+- **Customers** (client of the bank, owning a bank account):
+    - Access the homepage
+    - Login on his account
+    - Access a personal space
+    - Operate requests (transfer, deposit, withdrawal, ...)
+- Admin :
+  - Access the homepage
+  - Login to his account
+  - Access his personal space
+  - See all accounts
+  - See list of different requests.

+### Objectives :

+#### Global objectives

+This application should provide a user-friendly interface and take care of UX & UI.
+This application should ensure security.
+The application should be run on different devices (Responsive).

+#### Personal objectives

+ I'd like to learn the most about design (UX / UI) and the key concepts of Angular in one week.

+### Other requirements

+- Secure connexion
+- Data security
+- Performance
+- Accessibility
+- SEO
+- Cross-platform compatibility
+- Tests & Quality

 ## 2. Tools

 For this project, we will use some frameworks: